-As mentioned, players will receive 30-days of an online subscription for paying for the Starter Edition or Complete Edition of FFXIV, however, once those 30-days are completed players will have to pay a subscription in order to continue playing the game.
+As mentioned, players will receive 30 days of an online subscription for paying for the Starter Edition or Complete Edition of FFXIV, however, once those 30 days are completed players will have to pay a subscription to continue playing the game.

 There are two Subscriptions available for players to purchase including Entry, which allows players to make a maximum of 8 characters (1 per world) and Standard, which allows players to create a maximum of 40 characters with a limit of 8 characters in a single world, though these characters can be spread out anywhere.

-While purchasing a Standard Subscription might seem like overkill due to the fact that many players will not want to create alt accounts or even have 40 characters, the reality is that a player will want to choose which subscription they want to pay for based on how they would like to pay.
+While purchasing a Standard Subscription might seem like overkill since many players will not want to create alt accounts or even have 40 characters, the reality is that a player will want to choose which subscription they want to pay for based on how they would like to pay.

 Entry subscriptions require players to purchase the subscription every month, while Standard subscriptions have the option to be billed monthly, every 3 months or every 6 months.

 If a player chooses to sub for 3 months they will receive a small discount and if they choose to subscribe for 6 months they will only have to pay a fee equivalent to purchasing the Entry subscription for the same amount of time.